 - Ice Scream Mime

-- Darkly minimalist title song for Ice Scream Theater performed in a mime.
-Vinylux is costumed in an ice scream man suit and eerie mask.
-The song is classically performed in a box, jack-in-the box style.
+- Darkly minimalist title song for Ice Scream Theater performed in mime.
+C.M.
+Soto is costumed in an ice scream man suit and eerie mask.
+The song is classically performed in a box, jack-in-the-box style.

 - Keeper of the Lops

-- Original poem that is a haunting slice-of-life with Vinylux dressed like a doll playing with an dollhouse and dolls made of trash and paraphernalia.
+- Original poem that is a haunting slice-of-life with C.M.
+Soto dressed like a doll playing with a dollhouse and dolls made of trash and paraphernalia.
 These “Lopdolls” represent the addicts of her mother’s house.

 - Delightning

-- The original electro-ballad, Delightning has a choreographed dance using fans made of textbook pages and vinyl records created by Vinylux.
+- The original electro-ballad, Delightning has a choreographed dance using fans made of textbook pages and vinyl records created by C.M.
+Soto.

 - Luna

-- The high-energy electronic song, Luna is the soundtrack to a cheeky burlesque-influenced dance performed inside a floor-length birdcage skirt created by Vinylux.
+- The high-energy electronic song, Luna is the soundtrack to a cheeky burlesque-influenced dance performed inside a floor-length birdcage skirt created by C.M.
+Soto.

 - Easy